IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/REVIEW.md

 [x] Server management decisions are hidden from the developer.
 [ ] Serverless developers only need to configure the service framework for their chosen language.

-Note: Make sure you select all of the correct options—there may be more than one!
+Note: Make sure you select all the correct options; there may be more than one!

 [explanation]
 Serverless computing uses servers to execute functional code in response to events.
-Developers do not need to setup, configure or manage servers or language-specific service frameworks in order to develop or run their functions.
-In addition, the Serverless platform handles all aspects of management and operations including scaling, monitoring, logging and security.
+You do not need to setup, configure, or manage servers or language-specific service frameworks in order to develop or run your functions.
+In addition, the serverless platform handles all aspects of management and operations, including scaling, monitoring, logging, and security.
 [explanation]

 ---